"Challenge the Status Quo."

 Explicit reading instruction can help students with dyslexia become the best readers they can be, but no matter how hard they tried to become adequate readers, visual reading will remain effortful into adulthood.
 While they developed their visual reading skills they do not have to fall behind in their development of academic, vocabulary, language, intellectual, and communication skills because of that slow reading.
 They can read as much and as fast as their intellectual peers, using rapid, effortless aural reading.
 With aural reading they can read at 300+ words per minute with good comprehension.
 Bright students with dyslexia are being set free from the chains of slow and labored reading so they can excel academically, even in honors classes.
-Paper and pencil writing and spelling problems will also persist into adulthood but with oral writing they can write at 170+ words permitted without spelling nor typing and learn to become good writers.
+Paper and pencil writing and spelling problems will also persist into adulthood but with oral writing they can write at 170+ words permitted by speaking and learn to become good writers.

 Reading by listening is not listening, it’s reading.

 It's fast.
 The sound may be strange to you, but…